cakephp/docs/en/orm/entities.rst

 There are often fields you do not want exported in JSON or array formats.
 For example it is often unwise to expose password hashes or account recovery questions.
-When defining an entity class define which properties should be hidden::
+When defining an entity class, define which properties should be hidden::

     class User extends Entity {